 Things happen.
 It is never an ideal time for things to take a crazy turn, but eventually, you will have to deal with one or two surprises.
 Some of the more common issues are related to items being misplaced or needing to make modifications to your exhibit.
 It could be something completely unexpected, like discovering you’re missing a few power strips from your normal inventory of supplies.

 Velcro, power strips, double-sided tape, rubber bands, and a multi-tool are all things you should bring to a trade show to guard against the unknown.
 If a forklift takes a bite out of the corner of your white laminate counter, that double-sided tape and paper can help hide things rather well.
 You could even fasten a strategically placed graphic over the blemish, making the issue disappear altogether.

 Basic Supplies and Storage

 Do not forget the basics like pens, pencils, paper pads, appointment book (and something to record leads in), tape, staples, folders, highlighters, scissors, rubber bands, etc. Also, make sure you have plastic boxes or containers to store and organize things.
-Organization is the key to success the old saying goes.
-Keeping things separated makes everything easier to find in a hurry.
+When considering what to bring to a trade show, keep the old saying in mind: “Organization is the key to success”.
+Keeping things separated will make everything easier to find in a hurry.

-Matt Smith has been a professional Graphic and User Experience designer for over 28 years who works closely with trade show and event companies in the San Fransisco Bay Area and Denver Colorado.
+Matt Smith has been a professional Graphic and User Experience designer for over 28 years who works closely with trade show and event companies in the San Francisco Bay Area and Denver Colorado.